hgiasac/blog-builder/pages/posts/2021-01-01-TimescaleDB_2.0_with_Hasura_Part_2:_Multi_node.md

   - Password authentication
   - Certificate authentication

 In this demo, we will use first mechanism.
 You can think it is insecure.
 I don't disagree.
-However, it will be fine if we place Timescale cluster into private cloud, and expose access node to internet only.
+However, it will be fine if we place TimescaleDB cluster into private cloud, and expose access node to internet only.
 Docker environment can emulate it.

-*You can read more detail about authentication in [official Timescale docs](https://docs.timescale.com/latest/getting-started/setup-multi-node-basic/setup-multi-node-auth##node-communication)*
+*You can read more detail about authentication in [official TimescaleDB docs](https://docs.timescale.com/latest/getting-started/setup-multi-node-basic/setup-multi-node-auth##node-communication)*

 First of all, we need to register data nodes to the access node.